atilante/a-plus-rst-tools/README.md

 ### 5. Meta (exercise round settings)

-The meta directive is used to define module (exercise round) settings.
+The aplusmeta directive is used to define module (exercise round) settings.
 It should be defined in the RST file that defines the `toctree` of the module (module index).
 Furthermore, it may be used in chapters to hide them (i.e., set status hidden) with the `hidden` option or to set the chapter audience with the `audience` option.

-The meta directive does not have any content and it accepts the following options:
+The aplusmeta directive does not have any content.
+It accepts the following
+options:

 * `open-time`: module open time, e.g., 2019-01-31 23:59:00 (the time defaults to 12:00 if excluded)
 * `close-time`: module close time